 ERA’s ongoing stewardship of the Brick Works site has included:

 A master plan, produced in collaboration with Evergreen and architectsAlliance, creating a framework philosophy of “light touch” and “loose fit.”
-This framework seeks to conserve heritage fabric as “embodied energy” and intervene only when necessary to make the site safer and ready to be used.
+This framework conserved the heritage fabric as “embodied energy” and intervened only when necessary to make the site safer and ready to be used.

-- Minor interventions such as selective repairs to masonry, woodwork, and roofs; stabilizations and repairs to foundations and trusses; installation of water management features such as new flashing and rainwater leaders.
+Minor interventions such as selective repairs to masonry, woodwork, and roofs; stabilizations and repairs to foundations and trusses; installation of water management features such as new flashing and rainwater leaders.

-- Site-wide collaborations with Diamond Schmidt, DuToit Alsopp Hillier (DTAH), and Claude Cormier to unite heritage conservation and sustainable reuse, including Renovation of Building 12 with energy-efficient envelope, green roof technology, and solar chimneys that draw heat from the building in summer.
+Site-wide collaborations with Diamond Schmidt, DuToit Alsopp Hillier (DTAH), and Claude Cormier to unite heritage conservation and sustainable reuse, including Renovation of Building 12 with energy-efficient envelope, green roof technology, and solar chimneys that draw heat from the building in summer.

-- Implementation of a system of ponds and bio-swales that provide water for site irrigation, washrooms, and cooling technology.
+Implementation of a system of ponds and bio-swales that provide water for site irrigation, washrooms, and cooling technology.

-- An interpretation plan for on-site and online educational resources, exhibits, and content, bringing together concepts of geology, history, industry, community, and sustainability.
+An interpretation plan for on-site and online educational resources, exhibits, and content, bringing together concepts of geology, history, industry, community, and sustainability.